markcheret/footnotes/readme.txt

 - Bugfix: Reference container: fix width in mobile view by URL wrapping for Unicode-non-conformant browsers, thanks to @karolszakiel bug report.
 - Bugfix: Reference container: table cell backlinking if index is single and combining identicals turned on.
 - Bugfix: Styling: raise Custom CSS priority to override settings.
-- Bugfix: Styling: Tooltips: raise settings priority to override theme style sheets.
+- Bugfix: Styling: Tooltips: raise settings priority to override theme stylesheets.

 = 2.1.2 =
 - Bugfix: Reference container: Backlinks: no underline on hover cell when combining identicals is on.